MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 __Figure 2.5 Annual Energy Use Intensity__

-On a monthly basis, the baseline annual electricity profile peaks in the winter month of December shown (Figure 2.6) due to the electric resistance reheat coils in the variable air volume terminals.
+On a monthly basis, the baseline annual electricity profile peaks in the winter month of December (Figure 2.6) due to the electric resistance reheat coils in the variable air volume terminals.
 Similarly, peak monthly demand occurs in December due to electric reheat (Figure 2.7).
 However, it's important to note that a building's peak demand is not necessarily coincident with the peak demand from the utility's or grid's perspective.
 This point is illustrated in Figure 2.8 showing the building's peak demand occurs in December while the peak demand based on the electricity tariff occurs in February.

 ![image](images/baseline_monthly_elec_energy.png)